Cultural evolution via iterated learning and communication explains efficient color naming systems: Analyses and results

 For each vocabulary size $K=3 \dots 10$ and $K=100$ we ran $100$ independent instances of the NIL algorithm.
 For each instance, we considered the color naming system of the last speaker to be the result of that instance --- we call these systems IL+C, as they are the result of iterated learning plus communication, and we evaluated the IL+C systems in the IB framework.
 As can be seen in Figure \ref{fig:IL-vs-WCS} (top panel), the IL+C systems are highly efficient in the IB sense: they lie near the theoretical efficiency limit (median inefficiency $\epsilon = 0.07$), and they are no less efficient than the random RM systems we considered above (median inefficiency $\epsilon = 0.09$), which in turn are more efficient than the human systems of the WCS (see above).
 Thus, iterated learning plus communication as formalized in the NIL algorithm leads to semantic systems that are efficient in the IB sense.
-This is not entirely surprising: the reward during the signaling game favors informativeness (higher reward for similar colors, following \shortciteNP{Kageback2020}), and it has been argued that learning favors simplicity (e.g.\ \shortciteNP{Carr20}).
-Interestingly, all the resulting systems lie within the complexity range of the WCS systems even though NIL could theoretically produce much more complex systems, especially when $K=100$.
+This is consistent with existing proposals: the reward during the signaling game favors informativeness (higher reward for similar colors, following \shortciteNP{Kageback2020}), and it has been argued that learning favors simplicity (e.g.\ \shortciteNP{Carr20}).
+Interestingly, all the resulting systems lie within the complexity range of the WCS systems even though NIL could theoretically produce much more complex systems, especially when initialized with $K=100$.

 \shortciteA{xu-et-al-2013} showed that chains of iterated human learners tended to gravitate toward color naming systems that were similar to those of the WCS, and we wished to know whether the same was true of computational agents in the NIL framework.
 For each IL+C system, we determined the dissimilarity (gNID) between that system and the most similar (lowest gNID) WCS system.
 We also determined the analogous quantity (dissimilarity to the most similar WCS system) for each random RM system.
 Figure \ref{fig:dist_to_wcs} shows that IL+C systems tend to be similar to WCS systems to a greater extent than RM systems do, and this was confirmed by a one-sided Mann-Whitney $U$ test $(P \ll.001)$.
 Thus, the NIL process tends to gravitate toward human (WCS) systems to a greater extent than a random but efficient baseline, RM.

 We also asked whether NIL would transform efficient systems that were dissimilar to those of the WCS (namely those of $\text{RM}_{\text{d}}$) into comparably efficient systems that were more similar to the WCS.
 To test this, we initialized the NIL algorithm with a system sampled from $\text{RM}_{\text{d}}$, ran the NIL algorithm, and compared the initial system to the one that resulted from NIL.
 Figure \ref{fig:il_maps} illustrates the beginning and end points of this process for a small set of systems, and shows that NIL transforms systems that are efficient but unlike the WCS into systems that are similar to particular WCS systems.